 Liverpool's coastal position makes it one of the most productive locations for solar PV in the entire North West.
 Merseyside sits on the western edge of England with fewer inland weather barriers, giving it measurably more sunshine than many comparable northern cities.
-Combine that with 0% VAT on solar installations, the Warm Homes Plan grants programme, and Smart Export Guarantee income — and the economics of going solar in Liverpool are compelling in 2026.

 How much solar energy does Liverpool get?